 All of us, at some point in the day or week, are asked for our proof of identity.
 You can, therefore, sympathize with those who for one reason or another have lost, had stolen or otherwise have become parted from their forms of identification.
-The ‘Neighborhood Assist’ program we run every Monday morning offers some assistance towards people getting copies of their birth certificate.
-The majority of people we see need this to start and rebuild their ‘identity’ through a State ID card or driving license, social security card, or the like.
+The ‘Neighborhood Assist’ that we will be bringing back on Monday’s morning offers some help towards people getting copies of their birth certificate.
+Most of the people we see need this to start and rebuild their ‘identity’ through a State ID card or driving license, social security card, or the like.
 We need to be able to prove who we claim to be in the world.

 Many of the Pharisees in Jesus’ day, similarly, wanted some proof concerning the identity of Jesus.
 The Pharisees came and began to argue with him, asking him for a sign from heaven, to test him.
 And he sighed deeply in his spirit and said, “Why does this generation ask for a sign?
 Truly I tell you, no sign will be given to this generation.”
 (Mark 8:11-12)

 The Pharisees knew that his followers believed him to be the Messiah, but before they could consider such a claim they needed proof, some concrete corroboration.
 One cannot help sympathize a little with their request.
 It was, after all, an astonishing assertion that Jesus was making.
 Add to the fact that many others before him had come claiming to be the Messiah, and we can at least begin to understand the hesitation of this group of people to endorse Jesus.